apache/usergrid/stack/loadtests/README.md

 * getViaQuery (**false**) - retrieve entities via query instead of via name or uuid
 * queryParams (**""**) - additional query parameters (currently used for get by entity or by name)
 * csvFeedPattern (**"random"**) - pattern to use when feeding from a CSV ("random" is random, "circular" goes through CSV sequentially and restarts from beginning when it reaches the end)
+* unlimitedFeed (**false**) - continue loading with no limit on number of entities (forces interleavedWorkerFeed=true); hit CTRL-c to abort
+* flushCsv (**0**) - if > 0, flush CSV file when that number of CSV entries has been received
+* interleavedWorkerFeed (**false**) - for multiple gatling servers, shard the entities via interleaving rather than splitting into separate chunks; for example, for 10 workers over 1M entities, interleaving would cause one worker to have 1, 11, 21, 31, etc. instead of 1-100000
+* newCsvOnFlush (**false**) - when the output CSV file is flushed, create a new CSV file
+* deleteAfterSuccessfulAudit (**false**) - delete a record that is successfully verified via query
+* usergridRegion (**""**) - send specified region in the UsergridRegion header for all requests -- this allows Edge proxy to call different regions for testing
+* saveInvalidResponse (**false**) - on audit, do not retry but immediately save failure to output CSV file

 The following settings are currently not used (were used by deprecated tests, but may be valid in the future):